AdaCore/training_labs_solar_system/README.md

 ## Known issues

-1. On Windows `alr run` may fail silently.
-In that case start `alr edit` and run the "getting_starting" lab to check that it works correctly.
+1. On Windows `make run` may fail silently.
+In that case start `make edit` and run the "getting_starting" lab to check that it works correctly.

 2. If you are missing `gnat` or `gprbuild` from your PATH while running an Alire command, you may end up